Mesmaroth/Arduino-MacroKeyboard/README.md

 # Arduino Six-Key Macro Keyboard Project

-This project features a rebindable six key macro keyboard powered by an Arduino
+This project features a rebindable six key macro keyboard powered by an Arduino.